IsaacMoris/PacMan/README.md

 ## Additions
 The user can draw any maze and play it.
 (Has been added) :heavy_check_mark:
 <br/>
-PacMan can shoot fires from his mouth.   (will be added soon) :x:
 # Controls
 Movement :